AndersDeath/diary2/000-current.md

 # 22 May - Monday - Kaş - 235 day of immigration

 I finally tested stable diffusion today.
 The result is amazing.
 I didn't expect so easy process.
 I like it.
 Probably I will start my own blog somewhere about picture generation.
 Maybe I event start using medium blog for it.
 I think It might be considered as generative art.
-I also was working a lot on mircofrontend setup, I will finish with this task tomorrow.
+I also was working a lot on microfrontend setup, I will finish with this task tomorrow.